openhab/openhab-docs/installation/reverse-proxy.md

 ```

 Now we can configure NGINX to use this key, as well as telling the client to use specific cyphers and SSL settings, just add the following under your `ssl_certificate **` settings but above ``location *``.
-All of these settings are customisable, but make sure you [read up on](https://nginx.org/en/docs/http/configuring_https_servers.html) what these do first before changing them:
+All of these settings are customizable, but make sure you [read up on](https://nginx.org/en/docs/http/configuring_https_servers.html) what these do first before changing them:

 ```text
     ssl_protocols                   TLSv1 TLSv1.1 TLSv1.2;